TheRoks/next16-commerce/STEPS.md

 - App router, I have all my pages here.
 I'm using feature slicing to keep the app router folder clean and easy to read.
 Services and queries talking to my db which is using Prisma ORM.
 Purposefully added slowness to my data fetching.
 - App actually has commonly seen issues with prop drilling making it hard to maintain and refactor features, excessive client side JS, and lack of static rendering strategies leading to additional server costs and degraded performance.
 - The goal here is to improve this regular Next.js codebase and enhance it with examples modern patterns on architecture, composition, and caching capabilities, to make it faster, more scalable, and easier to maintain.
+- To be able to take advantage of all the new features in next 16, we need to make sure we are following best practises for server components.
 - (Improvements based on my exp building with server comp also and other codebases I have seen, and what devs commonly do wrong or struggle to find solutions for).

 ## Excessive prop drilling -> component level fetching and authProvider: app/page.tsx

-- Let's start simple, the first issue is with architecture and excessive prop drilling.
-To be able to take advantage of all the new features in next 16, we need to make sure we are following best practises for server components.
+- Let's start simple, the first issue is with architecture and deep prop drilling.
 - I'm noticing some issues.
 Fetching auth state top level, passing to components multiple levels down.
 This is a common problem, making our components less reusable and composable, and the code hard to read.
 - But we are blocking the initial load, might be hard to know.
 We don't need to fetch top level with server components.
 Best practice is to push promises to resolve deeper down.
 We will see later how we can get help with this though.
 - Refactor to add reach cache to deduplicate multiple calls to this per page load.
 If using fetch it's auto deduped.
 Fetch inside components, improve structure: PersonalizedSection suspend.